blingusblongus/kinetic-custom-lib/README.md

 - [ ] Communicate with the client via comments attached to the ticket
 - [ ] Log hours worked with a 'Work Log' comment
 - [ ] Store private, internal notes in the comment section
+- [ ] View a dashboard showing all clients and burndown information associated with them
+- [ ] Add a new client

 ## Troubleshooting